Vladimir-csp/uwsm/README.md

         exec systemctl --user start --wait wayland-wm@${WM}.service
     fi

-Pros:

-- Everything happens automagcally, maximum usage of systemd features

-Cons:

-- Pro#1 can be a con depending on your philosophy.
-I honestly understand both sides of this.
-- (Probably counts as such) WM and its descendants are not a part of login session.
-  If recommended way of starting graphical session is to exec `systemctl --user start --wait ...` then this command will be the sole occupant of login session apart from `/bin/login`.

-## Partial systemd operation

-In this mode WM is launched directly from the script, and the script manages startup, targets, and eventual cleanup.

-`wayland-session $wm shell-start` to start WM, In this mode WM is put into diretly-descendant scope with logging to jouranl (unit: `wayland-wm-${WM}.scope`, log identifier: `wayland-wm-${WM}`)

-`wayland-session $wm shell-intstart` also reexec the script itself with logging to journald (log identifier: `wayland-session-${WM}`)

-To stop wm either run `wayland-sesion $wm shell-stop` or just kill already running script instance.

-Pros:

-- (probably counts as such) WM and its descendants are a direct part of login session.

-Cons:

-- This mode is kinda semi-abandoned ATM.

 ## WM-specific actions

 Plugins provide WM support and associated functions.
 See `wayland-session-plugins/*.sh.in` for examples.